MindscapeHQ/raygun4maui/README.md

 };
 ```

-Then add Raygun4Maui to your MauiApp builder This time, passing in the `RaygunMauiSettings` object instead of the API key directly:
+Then add Raygun4Maui to your MauiApp builder.
+This time, passing in the `RaygunMauiSettings` object instead of the API key directly:

 ```
 builder